 Genetic factors, along with a compromised immune system plays a role in determining who will develop it.
-Upto 40% of people with Psoriatic arthritis have a family history of skin or joint disease.
-Having a parent with psoriasis have triple the chance of getting psoriasis, this increasing the chance of psoriatic arthritis.
+Up to 40% of people with Psoriatic arthritis have a family history of skin or joint disease.
+Having a parent with psoriasis triples the chance for someone to get psoriasis.
+This in turn, increases the chance of having psoriatic arthritis.

-Injuries to your skin such as a skin infection, skin inflammation or excessive scratching can trigger psoriasis
+Injuries to the skin such as a skin infection, skin inflammation or excessive scratching can trigger psoriasis

 Sunlight may aggravate their symptoms

 Streptococcal infections can cause plaque psoriasis